linhnguyen001/My-Data-Analysis-Projects/README.md

 Power BI Project: Data visualisation on how the Olympic Games has evolved over time

-Python Projects: two mini projects creating simple games, one data wranggling project, and one main project where customer, product data and sales performance were analysed and visualised
+Python Projects: two mini projects creating simple games, one data wrangling project, and one main project where customer, product data and sales performance were analysed and visualised